AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-duckdb-polars-iceberg.md

 Polars is the right choice when your primary artifacts are Python pipeline code, when you're building ML preprocessing pipelines that need to chain DataFrame operations with scikit-learn or PyTorch, or when you want a Rust-native execution engine with guaranteed memory safety properties.

-Both now support Iceberg as a first-class data store, which means you can build a lakehouse workflow where data lands in Iceberg via Flink or Spark ingestion, is queried and explored via DuckDB for ad-hoc analysis, and processed through Polars for feature engineering and ML training set generation—all using the same Iceberg table as the shared source of truth.
+Both now support Iceberg as a first-class data store, which means you can build a lakehouse workflow where data lands in Iceberg via Flink or Spark ingestion, is queried and explored via DuckDB for ad-hoc analysis, and processed through Polars for feature engineering and ML training set generation, all using the same Iceberg table as the shared source of truth.

 ## The Development Workflow: Local to Lakehouse